 The best placement for your plot twist

-Your protagonist always has a goal.
-When things change in the beginning of the story, your hero tries to fix things.
-Or rather, they WANT TO fix things, while not realising what they really NEED TO do.
 If your plot twist happens in the middle of the story, it can be a case of your protagonist finally getting what they want and then realising it didn’t fix anything at all.
 Maybe they’ve been stuck underground and when they finally get to the surface, they realise they’re actually on a different planet and going back home won’t be quite so simple at all.
-(I don’t know, man, I just came up with this.
-You think of a better one.)

 If your plot twist is closer to the end of the story, it might be about your protagonist or about your antagonist.
-Maybe your readers will find out that the “evil” antagonist was only trying to protect their own people.
+Maybe your readers find out the “evil” antagonist was only trying to protect their own people.
 Or perhaps your protagonist finds out she can only break the curse that has been plaguing her village by dying because she was the source of the curse all along.
-Obviously it’s all up to you, but these are just some ideas you can make use of.
-You’re welcome.

 2 / Plant the seeds of your plot twist (AKA foreshadowing)

 Now that you know the “what” and “when” of your plot twist, you have to make it believable.
 You might think that having a plot twist come out of nowhere is the most surprising thing to offer to your readers, but it’s actually less surprising and more annoying.
 You want your readers to say “OMG how did I not see that coming?!” and not “WTF where did that come from?”
-No, your readers don’t need to know what’s coming, but it does have to make sense in hindsight.
-Ideally, they would eventually read the book again and kick themselves for not understanding the clues the first time.

 There’s no set number of clues you should plant, but let’s just say three is the bare minimum.
 The clues, or the seeds, should also come up naturally, but it’s okay if they feel heavy-handed at first.
 That’s what editing is for.
 Always remember that if you want to make your plot twist surprising and effective, you don’t want to rush things.
 Writing a plot twist is like burying a treasure and then making sure no one can see where it’s buried.